ayust/alpha-guide/content/career-agents/enforcer.md

    It is one of the man-made structures around the large asteroid.
    Search for it visually, and destroy it.

-### Advanced Military Agent
+### Soldier of Fortune Agent

-The Advanced Military Agent focuses on teaching you some of the concepts typically involved in PvP combat (though the agent's missions do not actually involve PvP).
+The Soldier of Fortune (Advanced Military) Agent focuses on teaching you some of the concepts typically involved in PvP combat (though the agent's missions do not actually involve PvP).

 {{% notice warning %}}